mjholub/whitetail/README.md

 ## How it works

-By offloading the resource transmission across multiple nodes, we are able to make it much harder to make privacy-friendly proxies more resistant to rate limiting, improve their performance and by obfuscating the incoming connections, trust and protection against abuse by malicious actors.
+By offloading the resource transmission across multiple nodes, we are able to make it much harder to rate limit privacy-friendly proxies, while improving their performance and by obfuscating the incoming connections, also strenthen the trust and protection against abuse by malicious actors.

 On the data provider side, we also implement protections against tampering by creating a trust score system and selectively verifying that parts of the sent data are identical for the same